Ownership and Governance

 The airport has its own commissioned police force.
 These officers do everything you would expect from any police department, but they do not screen passengers (or their luggage) before they get on the airplane.
 The airport also has its own fire department.

-The screening of passengers and luggage is the done by the Transportation Security Administration (TSA).
+The screening of passengers and luggage is done by the Transportation Security Administration (TSA).
 The TSA is part of the federal agency known as the Department of Homeland Security.

 Air Traffic Control